metablaster/WindowsFirewallRuleset/README.md

 2. Right click on `secpol.msc` and click `Run as administrator`
 3. Expand node: `Windows Defender Firewall with Advanced Security`
 4. Expand node: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
-5. Click on either `Inbound` or `Outbound` node to view and manage the rules you applied with Powershell script.
+5. Click on either `Inbound` or `Outbound` node to view and manage rules you applied with Powershell script.

 ## Applying individual rulesets

 If you want to apply only specific rules there are 2 ways to do this:

-1. Execute `SetupFirewall.ps1` and hit enter only for rulesets you want, otherwise type `N` and hit enter to skip current ruleset.
+1. Execute `SetupFirewall.ps1` and chose `Yes` only for rulesets you want, otherwise chose `No` and hit enter to skip current ruleset.

 2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual Powershell script.

-3. You may want to run `SetupProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO but with limited power.
+3. You might want to run `SetupProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO but with limited power.
 "limited power" means `SetupProfile.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.